When Receiving Medical Care Overseas

 - Agreement of Authorization

-Documents to be submitted Notes on filling out the documents 1.
+Documents to be submitted and notes Documents to be submitted Notes on filling out the documents 1.
 Form for medical expense

 - The document must be separately submitted each month for each patient and doctor or medical institution.